Anna Harris

 When the supervision is approved, the candidate may begin accruing the required hours.
 Over a minimum of two years, the candidate will be required to earn 1,000 hours of work with clients, 250 of which should be in sessions with clients related to family and couples counseling.
 The candidate should also gain 150 hours of direct supervision.
 Together, the supervisor and supervisee will keep a log of hours and records of treatment planning and the supervisor’s evaluation of the candidate.

 When the candidate turns in their application, they will receive approval to register for the national exam around 60 days after turning in their application.
-The candidate will need to take two exams: the Examination in Marital and Family Therapy, which is a written test, and an oral test.
-The candidate has three years to pass the written test and one year to pass the oral exam after being approved by the Board.
+The candidate will need to pass two exams: the AMFTRB National Examination in Marital and Family Therapy, and the Oklahoma LMFT Jurisprudence Examination, which tests knowledge of Oklahoma laws and regulations governing MFT practice.

 MFT Programs That Can Lead to Licensure